Surgery for cancer of the uterus

 - the surgeon’s specialty and experience.

-Laparoscopic hysterectomyAlso called keyhole surgery, this method uses a laparoscope, a thin tube with a light and camera.
-The surgeon inserts the laparoscope and instruments through 3–4 small cuts in the abdomen.
-The uterus and other organs are removed via the vagina.
+Keyhole surgeryAlso called a laparoscopic hysterectomy, a surgeon inserts a laparoscope (thin tube with light and camera) and instruments through about 4 small cuts in the abdomen.
+The uterus and other organs are removed through the vagina.

 View the Cancer Council NSW editorial policy.